Really? Suspect In Takeoff’s Murder Asks Judge To Reduce Bond To $300K

-Suspect In Takeoff’s Murder Ask Judge To Reduce $1M Bond To $300K
+Suspect In Takeoff’s Murder Asks Judge To Reduce $1M Bond To $300K

 Clark’s attorney said the suspect’s family is willing to put up their Houston-area home as collateral in order to bond him out of jail.
 In addition, the whole family will co-sign a bond issued by a bondsman if lowered, which Mark Metze, a bail bondsman, said the family has already taken care of.